Agoric/documentation/main/distributed-programming.md

 When called on a notifier object`notifier.getUpdateSince()` returns the record `{ value, updateHandle, done }`. `value` represents the state of an offer or contract.
-If you get a notifier from Zoe, you have to identify the offer.
+If you want a notifier from Zoe, you have to identify the offer.
 - `value` is the current state, according to the source.
 - `done` is `false` until the stream of updates reaches a final state.
-Then `value` never changes and , and `getUpdateSince()` always returns the same record.
+Then `value` never changes and `getUpdateSince()` always returns the same record.
 A contract calling `complete()` on an offer causes that offer's notifier to be marked as done.
 - `updateHandle` is used to request to be notified the next